muthukj/shell-mq-monitoring-to-slack/README.md

 4. channel instances are high
 5. Qm is inactive or starting

-Before making this script you've to create a integration to the slack channel
+Before making this script you've to create an integration to the slack channel